michaelperrin/AretusaFlashBundle/README.md

 # Installation

-Add FOSUserBundle in your `composer.json` file:
+Add AretusaFlashBundle in your `composer.json` file:

 ```js
 {